junxit/us-congress-bills-110/metadata.md

 - 2007-02-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1158)
 - 2007-02-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1158)
 - 2007-02-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-02-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-02-17 — Cleared for White House.
+- 2007-02-17 — Passed Senate without amendment by Unanimous Consent.
+- 2007-02-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2007-02-17 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR S2217-2218)
+- 2007-02-17 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR S2217-2218)
+- 2007-02-20 — Message on Senate action sent to the House.
+- 2007-03-05 — Presented to President.
+- 2007-03-05 — Presented to President.
+- 2007-03-07 — Became Public Law No: 110-10.
+- 2007-03-07 — Became Public Law No: 110-10.
+- 2007-03-07 — Signed by President.
+- 2007-03-07 — Signed by President.